zamk112/script-repo/README.md

 # script-repo
-Repo containing different types of scripts
+Repo containing different types of scripts from different languages